mes/keeweb/README.md

+# KeeWeb for Microsoft Teams

+This fork provides a set of changes to host KeeWeb in a Microsoft Teams application tab with access to a kdbx file stored on a SharePoint site.
+It's work in progress.

+---

 # Free cross-platform password manager compatible with KeePass

 This webapp is a browser and desktop password manager compatible with KeePass databases.
 It doesn't require any server or additional resources.